ASER: Towards Large-scale Commonsense Knowledge Acquisition via Higher-order Selectional Preference over Eventualities: Conclusions and Future Works

-In this paper, we propose to represent commonsense knowledge with higher-order selectional preference over eventualities.
-Motivated by this, we construct ASER, which is a large-scale eventuality knowledge graph that contains 438 million eventualities and 648 million edges.
+In this paper, we focus on the commonsense knowledge acquisition problem.
+Throughout the years, the community has devoted enormous efforts to acquiring commonsense knowledge with either human annotation or information extraction techniques.
+However, these works are either not scalable or can only handle a specific kind of pre-defined commonsense knowledge.
+To explore a more fundamental understanding of the commonsense knowledge about daily events and states, we follow previous research on the lower bound of semantic theory~\cite{katz1963structure}, partial information~\cite{Wilks1975IAU}, and K-lines theory~\cite{DBLP:journals/cogsci/Minsky80}, and propose to represent commonsense knowledge with higher-order selectional preference over eventualities.
+Specifically, we first leverage the distribution of daily eventualities and their relations in raw corpus to simulate the plausibility of different semantic combinations, and then leverage the conceptualization module to conceptualize the observed knowledge into an abstract level.
+Following this methodology, we develop a large-scale eventuality-centric commonsense knowledge graph ASER, which is a large-scale eventuality knowledge graph that contains 438 million eventualities and 648 million edges.
 Considering the large scale of commonsense, we propose an unsupervised pipeline to extract rich commonsense knowledge about events from the raw corpus instead of human annotation.
 To effectively represent humans' preference about daily events, we design ASER to be weighed, and larger weight indicates that the eventuality or edge is more likely to happen.
-Finally, to overcome the challenge that trivial commonsense might be often omitted, we propose to leverage the conceptualization process to generalize the knowledge about seen eventualities to unseen ones.
-We conduct human evaluations, case studies, and extrinsic evaluations to show that ASER is a promising eventuality-centric commonsense knowledge graph with great potential in many downstream tasks.
-All codes and data are published to encourage further research on commonsense and event understanding.
+We conduct human evaluations, case studies, and extrinsic evaluations to evaluate the quality of ASER.
+As one of the main extraction methodologies of our approach is that we prefer accuracy over recall because we can easily scan more data, even though our current extraction pipeline may sacrifice the recall, it guarantees the high quality of the extracted knowledge.
+Further experiments also demonstrate that the knowledge in ASER can be effectively converted into human-crafted commonsense knowledge in other commonsense knowledge bases such as ConceptNet~\cite{liu2004conceptnet} and ATOMIC~\cite{Maarten2019Atomic} and then help downstream tasks such as reading comprehension~\cite{ostermann2018semeval} , dialogue generation~\cite{DBLP:conf/ijcnlp/LiSSLCN17}, story completion~\cite{DBLP:conf/naacl/MostafazadehCHP16}, temporal relation prediction~\cite{DBLP:conf/acl/RothWN18}, and causal relation prediction~\cite{DBLP:conf/semeval/GordonKR12}.